Experts hear a wide range of patients’ worries.

-Longtime smokers may understandably worry about lung cancer.
-Now there’s a screening program that provides a fast, easy check for smokers’ lungs.
+People who have smoked for a long time may understandably worry about lung cancer.
+Now there’s a screening program that provides a fast, easy check for lung cancer.
 It can catch lung tumors when they’re still tiny enough to be treated easily, so this type of screening is literally a life-saver.

 But people who are even the slightest bit worried that they might have cancer can experience a wide range of emotions.
-Radiologist Kim Sandler, M.D., and Alexis Paulson, radiology nurse practitioner and clinical coordinator of the Vanderbilt Lung Screening Program, said that patients talk through lots of fears before getting screened.
-Here, Sandler and Paulson describe the emotional aspect of their work and the things that seem to be most often on patients’ minds.
-Smokers express several common worries:
+Radiologist Dr. Kim Sandler co-director of the Vanderbilt Lung Screening Program, said that patients talk through lots of fears before getting screened.
+Here, Sandler describes the emotional aspect of their work and the things that seem to be most often on patients’ minds.
+They express several common worries:

 Will anyone make me feel guilty about smoking?